 Too much melatonin can disrupt your circadian rhythm, making it harder to wake in the morning.
 If you find that taking 3 mg of melatonin at night makes you feel groggy when you get up, then cut back to 2 mg or even 1 mg.

 - ½ cup water

-- 1/4 cup gelatin powder
+- ¼ cup unflavored gelatin powder (approx. 8 envelopes)

 - 3 tablespoons raw honey

-- Pinch of sea salt
+- Pinch sea salt

-- 1 ounce liquid melatonin (I used Now Foods Liquid Melatonin which contains 3 mg melatonin for every 1/2 dropperful.
+- 1 ounce liquid melatonin (I used Now Foods Liquid Melatonin, which contains 3 mg melatonin for every ½ dropperful.
 Yours might be different.)